snaranji01/nc-games-backend-public/README.md

 # Northcoders House of Games API
 ## Project Summary
 A REST API hosted online via Heroku for a hypothetical game review website, Northcoders House of Games!
 It allows interaction with the database holding the website content and user information.
-It allows inserting new data, retrieving existing data (in JSON format), updating existing data and deleting existing data.\
+New data entries can be created, existing data can be retrieved (in JSON format), existing data can be updated, and existing data can be deleted. \
-Information on all available endpoints can be found at https://nc-games-backend-snaranji01.herokuapp.com/api, which includes a short description, and an example request to
+Information on all available endpoints can be found at https://nc-games-backend-snaranji01.herokuapp.com/api.
+Each endpoint has a short description, and an example request and response.
 ## Hosted at
 https://nc-games-backend-snaranji01.herokuapp.com/api